Did your child’s back-to-school list include an eye exam? It should have.

 “During a routine dilation exam, I was able to look in my patient’s eyes and I found she had swollen optic nerves in both eyes,” Shaon said.
 “Swollen optic nerves can be indicative of fluid build-up around the brain, infection or inflammation.
 Because our clinics are a part of MU Health Care, we easily referred the child to the correct specialist.”

-At University Eye Institute East, optometrists are committed to giving children their best chance to succeed.
+At Mason Eye Clinic, optometrists are committed to giving children their best chance to succeed.